Dracula Reborn: Plot

-In Los Angeles, California, realtor Jonathan Harker proposes the sale of an abandoned building in a gang-dominated neighborhood for $12.5 million to his wealthy client Vladimir Sarkany - who is actually the vampire Count Dracula.
-The sale make Jonathan enough money to start a family with his wife, Lina.
-The night that Jonathan visits Dracula at his home to have the property deed signed, he notices a painted picture reminiscent of Lina.
-Later, Quincy Morris warns him about Dracula, who murdered his girlfriend, Lucy Spencer.
+In Los Angeles, California, realtor Jonathan Harker proposes the sale of an abandoned building in a gang-dominated neighborhood for $12.5 million to his wealthy client Vladimir Sarkany - who is, in actuality, the legendary Vampire, Count Dracula.
+The sale makes Jonathan enough money to start a family with his wife, Lina.
+The night that Jonathan visits Sarkany at his home to have the property deed signed, he notices a painted picture reminiscent of Lina.
+Later, Quincy Morris warns him about Sarkany, who murdered his girlfriend, Lucy Spencer.

-Police detectives, Holmwood and Varna investigate Lucy's disappearance.
+Police detectives Holmwood and Varna investigate Lucy's disappearance.
 Dracula's associate, Renfield, frames Quincy for her murder.
-Jonathan takes Lina to see the painting at Dracula's home, where Dracula begins to hypnotically seduce Lina, who reminds him of woman on the painting.
+Jonathan takes Lina to see the painting at Sarkany's home, where he begins to hypnotically seduce Lina, who reminds him of woman in the painting.
 Jonathan and Lina head back home, but their car breaks down on the way, causing them to camp in the woods.
-During the night, Dracula seduces the detectives and goes to bite Lina, sparking her illness.
+During the night, Sarkany hypnotizes the detectives and goes to bite Lina, sparking her illness.
 At dawn, the car is able to start back up and Jonathan takes Lina to get blood work done by Dr. Joan Seward (Dani Lennon).